Download This Sample

 Sign Me Up

-- Once a landmark has been designated, the owner may not change the structure without the express approval of the government or a lawful authority.
+- Once a landmark has been designated, the owner may not change the structure without the express approval of the government or lawful authority.

 - There are some famous landmarks that travelers are not allowed to photograph for commercial use.
 These include: